robit-man/Dropbear-Neck-Assembly/README.md

    - Use the device name "NECK_BT" for connecting.
    - Send commands with the script in the py folder called neck_con.py
    - Import move(x,y) methods into parallel scripts, such as [Supervision](https://github.com/roboflow/supervision).
-   - Add your own control schemes from and additional functions to neck_con.py and access them for your applicaiton.
+   - Add your own control schemes from and additional functions to neck_con.py and access them for your application.

 ## Usage